Mousikē Technē: The Art of the Muses in Thought, Word, Sound, and Stage

 Saturday 22nd November, 2-4 pm

-John Franklin (lyre), Abigail Bradford (aulos), and Rachel Fikes (voice)
+John Franklin (lyre), Abigail Bradford (aulos), and Rachel Fickes (voice and lyre)

 Monday 24th November